-- □ Table 2: Public Outreach Information; Resubmit Table 2 from the Letter of Intent and update the information contained therein to include outreach conducted to date. - Attachment 2b: Evidence of Public Review Process; This attachment should provide a sampling of documentary evidence related to the public review process.
+- □ Table 2: Public Outreach Information; Resubmit Table 2 from the Letter of Intent and update the information contained therein to include outreach conducted to date. - □ Attachment 2b: Evidence of Public Review Process; This attachment should provide a sampling of documentary evidence related to the public review process.
 Attachments should be limited to documents that provide meaningful and relevant information about the community outreach and public input.
-Please do not submit photocopied form letters of support or petitions containing signatures and addresses.
+Please do not submit photocopied form letters of support, or petitions containing signatures and addresses.
 Include any evidence that the school informed the community about the proposed charter school and invited comments and input and provide evidence that comments/input were addressed.
-Examples of evidence may include, but are not limited to: - Attendance lists from meetings and events; - Public meeting flyer with sign-in sheet and signatures; - Minutes or summaries of public meetings and meetings with stakeholders (school boards, school district administrators, elected officials, community leaders, parent organizations, etc.); - Surveys distributed and resulting statistical analysis; - Public awareness campaigns (emails, social media postings, media, etc.) with documented results; - Responses sent to members of the public who submitted comments/input concerning the proposed charter school; - Copies of received letters or emails; - Invitations sent for meetings and events; and - Media announcements or articles.
+Examples of evidence may include, but are not limited to: - Attendance lists from meetings and events; - Public meeting flyer with sign-in sheet and signatures; - Minutes or summaries of public meetings and meetings with stakeholders (school boards, school district administrators, elected officials, community leaders, parent/guardian organizations, etc.); - Surveys distributed and resulting statistical analysis; - Public awareness campaigns (emails, social media postings, media, etc.) with documented results; - Responses sent to members of the public who submitted comments/input concerning the proposed charter school; - Copies of received letters or emails; - Invitations sent for meetings and events; and

+Media announcements or articles.

 - Demonstrate that the community has been well-informed about the proposed charter school, including the intended location (whether in private or public building space), the target student population, the grades to be served, and a description of the educational program(s) to be offered. - 2.
-Demonstrate that the public had adequate opportunity to comment on the proposed school. - 3.
-Include evidence that the applicant group held at least one public meeting with stakeholders in the community in the school district in which the proposed charter school is to be located, and that reasonable public notice was provided to community stakeholders. - 4.
-Demonstrate that the applicant group was responsive to comments received from community stakeholders and ensured that those comments were considered and addressed in the school proposal.
+Demonstrate that the public had adequate opportunity to comment on the proposed school. - Include evidence that the applicant group held at least one public meeting with stakeholders in the community in the school district in which the proposed charter school is to be located, and that reasonable public notice was provided to community stakeholders. - 4.
+Demonstrate that the applicant group was responsive to comments received from community stakeholders and ensured that those comments were considered and addressed in the school proposal. - 5.
+The applicant group has interacted with the proposed school district of location to determine how the application complements current options within the district that include review of the district's strategic plan (if applicable).